Get Help & Support

-Those in our grief support group benefit from sharing stories, experiences, and receiving mutual support from others who have suffered a loss in similar circumstances.
-This will help them heal, find hope and thrive.
+Our grief support group members benefit from sharing stories, experiences, and receiving mutual support from others who have suffered a loss in similar circumstances.

 The loss of a loved one is a devastating experience.
 Your outlook on the future may be dim right now.
 There are not many people who can understand the deep pain you feel if you’ve lost a spouse, child, family member, or close friend.
 You may feel isolated and have many questions about things you’ve never encountered before during this time.

 We support bereaved individuals in finding a renewed sense of well-being to realise the healing, rebalancing, and rebuilding of their lives as they go through the grieving process.

 Currently, we offer three bereavement support groups, providing peer support, a safe space for grieving, and respite for those in need.
 We offer grief support groups for adults who have lost a loved one.

 Our grief support groups provide crucial tools to help you move through your grieving process, including connecting you with others who experience similar loss.

 We provide information, educational tools, coping with grief toolkit along with structured activities that allow members of our bereavement support group to share their feelings, learn from each other in a safe, confidential, and nonjudgmental environment.

 Balanced Wheel’s grief support groups meet fortnightly for at least four months to help bereaved individuals cope with the challenges they face following a loss and begin to rebuild themselves.
 Support group members meet up together and receive peer-to-peer support, facilitated in a safe environment.

 Our bereavement support services are currently being provided as facilitated online groups using Zoom conferencing software.
 Support is available from Balanced Wheel.

 If you would like to join our support group, the next step is to fill out the bereavement support group application.